 Does alcohol affect insulin levels?

-Blood sugar and insulin levels are another consideration when thinking about PCOS and alcohol.
+Yes, alcohol can affect insulin levels.
 Insulin is a hormone that helps to manage blood sugar levels.
 Insulin resistance is seen in over 50% of women with PCOS.
 In people with insulin resistance, the body does not respond to insulin as efficiently as it should and so they need to produce more insulin than normal in order to process sugar, this can lead to high insulin levels in the blood.

-Alcohol can further perpetuate this as moderate amounts of alcohol can cause blood sugar to rise, yet excess alcohol can decrease blood sugar levels.
-This can then have a knock-on effect on other hormones in the body and in turn, can trigger and worsen PCOS symptoms as well as further contribute to menstrual cycle irregularity.
+Alcohol can complicate this, as it causes blood sugar levels to rise or fall unpredictably.
+This can then have a knock-on effect on other hormones in the body and in turn, can trigger and worsen PCOS symptoms as well as further contribute to irregular periods.

 Does alcohol affect hormone levels?

-Alcohol can impact hormone levels, especially oestrogen and progesterone – numerous studies have shown that alcohol consumption increases oestrogen levels and decreases progesterone levels.
-PCOS is already known to cause an imbalance in these hormones and so heavy drinking can further aggravate this imbalance and as a result, your PCOS symptoms may get worse.
+Alcohol can impact hormone levels, especially oestrogen and progesterone – numerous studies have shown that alcohol consumption increases oestrogen levels and decreases progesterone levels, which are already unbalanced in PCOS.
+This can further disrupt your cycle or worsen symptoms.
+Keeping alcohol intake moderate may help keep your hormones more stable.

 Can you drink alcohol while taking Inofolic Alpha?